Relational Semantic Reasoning on 3D Scene Graphs for Open World Interactive Object Search

 \section{Conclusion}

 We introduced \methodname (\methodfullname), a method for interactive object search that leverages the semantic structure of scene graphs and human-inspired search heuristics.
 Our results demonstrate that lightweight relational semantic models distilled from LLM knowledge can effectively guide exploration.
 We demonstrate that \methodname outperforms embedding-based heuristics and matches or exceeds LLM-based planners at a fraction of the computational cost.
 We further validate the practicality of our approach through successful deployment on a mobile manipulator in a real household environment.
+We publicly release the code upon acceptance.
 Future work will address both adapting the learned utility scores to specific households by integrating observations on the fly and generalizing the method to more diverse human-centered environments.